nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

 - do you want the Access Point installation to use dynamic discovery:
   - if yes: SML zone that you want to use;
+  - if you're not sure about the correct value, please contact the domain authority of the policy domain where the Access Point is registered;
+  - the value can be edited later by changing the `domibus.smlzone` property in the `/etc/harmony-ap/domibus.properties` configuration file;
 - username of the administrative user - username to use to log in to administrative UI;
 - initial password for the administrative user;
-- `Distinguished Name` for generated self signed content and transport certificates.
+- `Distinguished Name` for generated self signed content and transport certificates;
+  - For example: `CN=example.com, O=My Organisation, C=FI`.

+See the Dynamic Discovery Configuration Guide \[[UG-DDCG](dynamic_discovery_configuration_guide.md)\] for more information about how to configure dynamic discovery.

 ### 2.6 Starting harmony-ap Service and Enabling Automatic Startup